fsismondi/ioppytest/README.md

     (# TODO add instructions)

-- Request a remote vhost and credentials (user,pass) to federico<dot>sismondi<at>inria<dot>fr (recommended)
+- Request a remote vhost and credentials (user,pass) to me (see contact at the bottom of document).

 don't hesitate to contact me, this is a very simple procedure and it's free :D

 ## (opt 2.2) Export AMQP environment variables

-after having a created vhost with its user/password, export in the machine where the testing tool is running the following env vars:
+after having created a vhost with its user/password, export in the machine where the testing tool is running the following env vars:

 ```
 export AMQP_URL='amqp://someUser:somePassword@server/amqp_vhost'